kevinblumenfeld/PSCloudTools/PSCompliance/docs/Get-LaComplianceValue.md

 ```

 ### -Value
-{{Choose the value that is to be included or excluded from the results}}
+{{Choose the Value that is to be included or excluded from the results}}

 ```yaml
 Type: String